-The HRA focuses on the revised preferred options proposed to resolve predicted deficits and address resilience.
+The HRA focuses on the options proposed to resolve predicted deficits and address resilience.
 It does not assess the existing consents regime: the examination of the potential impacts of existing individual consents on European designated sites was undertaken by the Environment Agency (EA) (NRW in Wales) through the Review of Consents (RoC) process (with abstraction sustainability now considered a a component of Water Framework Directive (WFD) assessments) and the HRA of the WRMP cannot and should not replicate this.
 Any licence amendments required by RoC or WFD to safeguard European sites are factored into the Deployable Output calculations, and the EA has confirmed that the reviewed consents are valid for the planning period.
 Consequently, the WRMP will only affect European sites through any new resource and production-side options it advocates to resolves deficits, and not through the existing permissions regime.

-Table NTS2 summarises the screening and (where necessary) appropriate assessment of the revised preferred options (reviewed to be consistent with implications of recent case law known as 'People Over Wind').
+Table NTS2 summarises the screening and (where necessary) appropriate assessment of the revised preferred options (note, this is consistent with the recent case law known as 'People Over Wind'4).

-$^{\rm 6}$ Case C 323/17 Court of Justice of the European Union: People Over Wind
+4 Case C 323/17 Court of Justice of the European Union: People Over Wind